Tyrn/wei/the-insider-en.typ

      "By the way," Giles said, "satellites observed  a space  boat explosion in this area.
-It was something like a Colombine or a Trial with a boosted up engine - they use them to traffic drugs.
+It was something like a Colombine or a Trial with a boosted up engine---they use them to traffic drugs.
 By any chance, have you heard about it?"

      "I witnessed it," Bemish  said.
 "Kissur blew  up the boat.
 Before that,